Showing results for "Teaching Black" in All Categories

 Story0

-Black Representation in the Curriculum explores how representation shapes learning, identity, and opportunity in schools.
+Black Representation in the Curriculum explores how representation shapes learning, identity, and opportunity in schools and society.
 Hosted by Dr. Catherine Quinlan, curriculum design expert and endowed chair professor in science education, the podcast connects research with real-life experiences to look at teaching, culture, equity, and belonging.
-Through open conversations with families, educators, school leaders, and scholars, we highlight real stories and lived experiences to help create learning spaces where Black students are seen, supported, and deeply valued.
+Through open conversations with families, educators, school leaders, scholars, and other members of society we highlight real stories and lived experiences to help create learning spaces where Black students are seen, supported, and deeply valued.

 Failed to add items